 Capital gains tax in 10 questions

-In principle, a tax on capital gains from financial assets has been introduced in Belgium since 1 January 2026, even though the relevant legislation has not yet been passed.
-Below, we summarise the most important points for you, subject to any possible amendments.
+A tax on capital gains from financial assets has been introduced in Belgium since 1 January 2026.
+Below, we summarise the most important points for you.

 1. Who does this new tax apply to?